ccapeng/bookstore-ts-redux/README.md

 	You must have backend in order to run the frontend.

-- To run this from end part,
+- To run this frontend part,

 	you can run:
 	`npm start`